 Decorator to create probabilistic models.
 The function decorated must be a function which declares the Random Variables in the model.
-It is not needed that the function returns such variables (we capture them using ed.tape).
+It is not required that the function returns such variables (they are captured using ed.tape).

 inferpy.models.Autoregressive(args, kwargs)